 - Advanced Biochemistry

 - Evidence Based Practice

 - Specialized Track Courses (i.e. anesthetics, midwifery, healthcare administration, etc.)

-What Kind of Licensing or Certification Do I Need?
+What Kind of Licensing or Certification Do You Need?

 No matter what level of education you’ve completed, you must unequivocally earn your license to practice through the National Council of State Boards of Nursing (NCSBN).
-Every aspirant Registered Nurse must sit for and pass the standardized National Council Licensure Examination (NCLEX)–RN.
+Every aspiring registered nurse must sit for and pass the standardized National Council Licensure Examination (NCLEX)–RN.

 - Diagnostic Medical Sonographers

 - Licensed Practical Nurses (LPN)